Diagnostics for Conditional Density Models and Bayesian Inference Algorithms

 \section{Abstract}

-Conditional density models $f(y|\x)$, where $\x$ represents a potentially high-dimensional feature vector, are an integral part of uncertainty quantification in prediction and Bayesian inference.
-However, such models can be difficult to calibrate.
-While existing validation techniques can determine whether an approximated conditional density is compatible overall with a data sample, they lack practical procedures for identifying, localizing, and interpreting the nature of (statistically significant) discrepancies over the entire feature space.
-In this paper, we present more discerning diagnostics such as (i) the ``Local Coverage Test'' (LCT), which is able to distinguish an arbitrarily misspecified model from the true conditional density of the sample, and (ii) ``Amortized Local P-P plots'' (ALP) which can quickly provide interpretable graphical summaries of distributional differences at any location $\x$ in the feature space.
-Our validation procedures scale to high dimensions, and can potentially adapt to any type of data at hand.
-We demonstrate the effectiveness of LCT and ALP through a simulated experiment and a realistic application to parameter inference for galaxy images.
+There has been growing interest in the AI community for precise uncertainty quantification.
+Conditional density models $f(y|\x)$, where $\x$ represents potentially high-dimensional features, are an integral part of uncertainty quantification in prediction and Bayesian inference.
+However, it is challenging to assess conditional density estimates and gain insight into modes of failure.
+While existing diagnostic tools can determine whether an approximated conditional density is compatible overall with a data sample, they lack a principled framework for identifying, locating, and interpreting the nature of statistically significant discrepancies over the entire feature space.
+In this paper, we present rigorous and easy-to-interpret diagnostics such as (i) the ``Local Coverage Test'' (LCT), which distinguishes an arbitrarily misspecified model from the true conditional density of the sample, and (ii) ``Amortized Local P-P plots'' (ALP) which can quickly provide interpretable graphical summaries of distributional differences at any location $\x$ in the feature space.
+Our validation procedures scale to high dimensions and can potentially adapt to any type of data at hand.
+We demonstrate the effectiveness of LCT and ALP through a simulated experiment and applications to prediction and parameter inference for image data.